Emerson-L/audio_visualizer/README.md

 Song: [Turn on the Lights](https://www.youtube.com/watch?v=TzlEfnXL7N4) by [AI For The Culture](https://www.youtube.com/@AIForTheCulture)

-*Most/some of this song is AI generated, wow*
+*Most/some of this song is AI generated.
+And JPEGMAFIA sampled it.*

 ### How To Run